phoracek/kiagnose/docs/way_towards_v1.md

 ## Personas

-1. cluster-admin installing Kiagnose
+1. Cluster admin
 2. Vendor writting a checkup
-3. Cluster user running one or more checkups
+3. Project admin running one or more checkups

 ## User requirements